 Beginning on January 1, 2017, the Company is self-insured for medical and dental benefits for all qualifying employees.
 The medical plan carries a stop-loss policy which will protect from individual claims during the plan year exceeding \$110,000.
 The Company records estimates of costs of claims incurred based on an analysis of historical data and independent estimates.
-The Company's liability for self-insured medical claims is included in accrued compensation in its consolidated balance sheet and was \$1.7 million as of January 31, 2018.
+The Company's liability for self-insured medical claims is included in accrued compensation in its consolidated balance sheet and was \$1.4 million and \$1.7 million as of January 31, 2019 and 2018, respectively.